caiocrespo/strapi-social-simpy/README.md

 ## Getting started

+The plugin has dependencies on fb and axios, so before anything run the commands:
+ - `npm i fb --save`
+ - `npm i fb --save`

+Using yarn:

+ - `yarn add fb`
+ - `yarn add axios`

  1. Go to your strapi project
  2. Open the project `/extensions` folder
  3. Clone the folder `/social` inside the folder